- Academic Programs

 Insight through research and scholarship.

 The intellectual power and creative vitality of the College of Arts and Sciences reside in our faculty.
-While students lie at the center of the College’s attention, the work of the College’s faculty makes possible the distinctive education in the liberal arts and sciences that our graduates attain.
-All of the College’s achievements and aspirations spring in some way from faculty members’ creativity, talent, and dedication in scholarship, teaching, and professional service.
+While students lie at the center of the College's attention, the work of our faculty makes possible the distinctive education in the liberal arts and sciences that our graduates attain.
+All of the College's achievements and aspirations spring in some way from our faculty's creativity, talent, and dedication in scholarship, teaching, and professional service.

 Get to know our faculty and staff.The faculty and staff of the Department of English invite you to meet us and find out what we have to offer.

 The University of Dayton has a strong commitment to providing all students a liberal arts education, whether they are majors in the College of Arts and Sciences or one of the professional schools.
 The Department of English offers a strong foundation, as well as in-depth advanced study, in literature and writing.
 We support the conviction that a complete education includes study of the physical and social sciences, mathematics, languages, and all of the arts including the visual arts, literature, and writing.

 The Department of English offers a variety of course themes for English 200 and English 200H, each with a unique and engaging focus.
 Details >>

 Let us help you.

 Please feel free to contact us for more information about our programs.
 We look forward to hearing from you.

 Dayton, Ohio 45469-1520